-In 2019 the legislature passed SB 756(Garcia) which requires public water systems to monitor per- and polyfluoroalkyl substances and upon identification notifying customers on their water bill and publishing the finding online.
+In 2019 the legislature passed SB 756(Garcia) which required public water systems to monitor per- and polyfluoroalkyl substances and upon identification notify customers on their water bill and publish the findings online.
 On February 6, 2020, under the authority of the Deputy Director of the Division of Drinking Water (DDW), California issued updated drinking water response levels of 10 parts per trillion for perfluorooctanoic acid (PFOA) and 40 parts per trillion for perfluorooctane sulfonic acid.
 Technology required to treat these contaminants at such small molecular levels is expensive and not economically feasible for many small systems and those serving disadvantaged communities.

 Though PFAS and PFOA are the more well-understood members of this field of compounds, there are thousands more.
 In more recent developments, CalMutuals has begun to follow the possible effort to classify the entire range of compounds.
 PFAS is so broad a group that it is impossible to fully understand the regulatory implications of such a mandate.
 Instead, EPA should give careful consideration to individual PFAS, and focus on those that are the most persistent and pose the greatest human health risk.
 Furthermore, funding considerations especially for disadvantaged communities must be considered.
 The legislature must ensure that there is funding available for planning, testing, treatment, or obtaining alternative water sources to comply with any proposed PFAS standard.
 CalMutuals will continue to follow this issue.